How to reset Apple Mail: Can you delete mail application and reinstall it?

 How to delete Mail application

 When you buy a new Mac or upgrade the macOS, Apple Mail is already installed on your device.
 This means the app is secured by the system.
-As a result, you can’t uninstall it like a typical third-party app.
-However, there’s a way to clean up Mail’s downloaded attachments that occupy a big chunk of storage space.
-We’ll show you how to do that.
+As a result, you can’t uninstall it like a typical third-party app on a Mac.

 Good news: while you can’t completely delete and reinstall Mac Mail, you can do it on iOS.
 Simply touch and hold the app until you see the option to remove it.